RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 tables, if you've used another language that uses that name).
 Hash tables are one form of data structure used to store data by generating a key-value pair using hash functions.
 For this course, Dictionaries are a way of storing data where each value is stored under a ``key`` that is used to retrieve the ``value``.
-You can think of Dictionaries much like a lookup table in a spreadsheet.
+You can think of dictionaries much like a lookup table in a spreadsheet.
+You can also think of them like a foreign language dictionary that you might use to look up a foreign word.

-Dictionaries can be created in a variety of ways.

 .. code:: python3